War? Hunger? No, let's have a whinge about Mrs Hurley's singing

 Early intervention life changing kids they thrive," she trilled.

 Now, I get it that individuals who attend multiple events of this kind may start to feel a little jaded about Mrs Hurley singing.
-And you can see some people hate being told to sing a bar or two of You Are My Sunshine, no matter how many endorphins it stirs up.
-(Although once they get started, the smiles do start to twitch on their otherwise stony faces.)
-So, it so wrong?
+I've seen politicians at these events literally grit their teeth as she takes to the microphone one more time.
+And you can see they hate being told to sing a bar or two of You Are My Sunshine, no matter how many endorphins it stirs up.
+But is it so wrong?

 In 20 or 30 or 40 years' time, will people who attended the opening of this building or the dedication of that plaque remember a politician's mechanical delivery of another speech, or that little gift of whimsy Mrs Hurley gave the occasion?